ruchiasthana/Automated-Topic-Modeling-Pipeline/README.md

 1. A Determinination of the Most Frequently Asked Topics
 2. Identification of the Most Commonly Mentioned Terms and Services
 4. Effective Visualizations that can efficiently and effectively communicate key insights to Non-Technical Project Managers and Stakeholders

+### Course Content Integration
+For my final project I created an automated pipeline that fetches data from a cloud instance, cleans the data, and performs Topic Modeling, NGram Analysis, and Word Cloud Generation.
+The project touches on a number of topics we have learned over the course of this class including:
+ - Setting up an EC2 instance and Loading Data into Amazon EC2 Instance
+ - Using Luigi to Pull Data from the Amazon EC2 Instance
+ - Using Dask to Clean Data in a Delayed, Parallel Fashion
+ - Working with and Extending an NLP Library (WordEmbeddings PSET 4)
+ - Using Pandas to efficiently analyze dataframe of healdlines
+ - Classes and Inheritance Patterns to Build the Topic Modeling, NGram Analysis, and WordCloud Classes
+ - Lambda Functions to Appply Topic Modeling / NGram / WordCloud functions in a Parallel Manner
+ - Testing Pipeline and Workflow, as well as Task Functionality
+ - Package Structure and Heirachy with data, output, final_project, and tasks folders
+ - Git Quality : Doc Strings, Pipfile, Piplockfile, travis.yaml
+ - Python Quality: Strong Commit History, Dev Branch, Versioning

 ## Data Preprocessing
 For the Client POC I build, I used historical chat transcript data, however that is not something I can share on this platform.
 For that purpose, I have loaded Arctile Text onto an AWS EC2 instance.
 Article Text was chosen because it is similar in nature to the chatbot utterances we wanted to analyze with Topic Modeling.